 Objectives

-2. To discuss future international trade and health, on the issues of global public goods and global governance, in preparation for better response in the future
+1. To revisit the situation and impacts of COVID-19 on the aspect of international trade and health 2.
+To discuss future international trade and health, on the issues of global public goods and global governance, in preparation for better response in the future 3.
+To identify evidence, actions and capacity needed

 Expected outcomes

-3. Policy recommendations for improving work on international trade and health
+1. Knowledge sharing 2.
+Professional exchanges leading to joint research and collaboration 3.
+Policy recommendations for improving work on international trade and health 4.
+Expanded network and collaboration on international trade and health

 Participants